holepunchto/protomux-rpc-router/README.md

 - Global middleware: applied to every RPC method.
 - Per-method middleware: applied only to a specific method.

-Middleware composes²   in a nested “onion” where control flows inward to your handler and then unwinds outward, so cross-cutting concerns (logging, rate limiting, timeouts, auth, validation, etc.) can be layered in a predictable order to improve resilience.
+Middleware composes in a nested “onion” where control flows inward to your handler and then unwinds outward, so cross-cutting concerns (logging, rate limiting, timeouts, auth, validation, etc.) can be layered in a predictable order to improve resilience.

 High level: